AniketNeogy/appium-mobile-automation-trust-wallet/README.md

 -   Page Object Model, Cross-platform base, TestNG, Maven, Log4j2, Screenshot on failure.
 -   Separate concerns, use explicit waits, descriptive logging, parameterize configs.

-## Troubleshooting

-### Common Issues

-- **Connection refused to Appium server**: Ensure Appium server is running on the correct port
-- **Device not found**: Check that your Android device is connected and detected with `adb devices`
-- **APK installation failed**: Make sure the APK is placed in the correct location and is not corrupted
-- **File too large for Git**: Trust Wallet APK exceeds GitHub's file size limit - follow the setup instructions to handle this